SpaceCheetah322/programmingportfolio/README.md

 ## Contact Info
 9632174@graniteschools.org

-Note: This is part of an organization, so people not in the organization will not be able to send messages
+Note: This is part of an organization, so people outside the organization will not be able to send messages

 ## Certifications
 ### Computer Graphics